 Software Defined Radio receiver

-The days when you had to observe meteors with large complex radio receivers and antennae seem to be over.
+The days when you had to observe meteors with large complex radio receivers and antennas seem to be over.
 The development of inexpensive RTL-SDR dongles makes it possible to make a broadband radio receiver in no time from your laptop with which you can detect radio reflections of meteors.

 We give you some practical tips and construction plans for observing meteors with a Software Defined Radio (SDR).
 This broadband radio receiver is a kind of USB stick that you plug into a computer and connect to an antenna.
 The result is a simple and low-budget radio setup.